ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 ```
 ### BootStrapModal

-The Razor Markup for `BootstrapModal` replicates Bootstrap markup for a dialog.
-We don't need to worry about toggling the container `display` mode, no content is rendered when `_ShowDialog` is false.
-We use a cascade to pass the instance of the ModalDialog to child forms.
+The Razor Markup for `BootstrapModal` implements Bootstrap markup for a dialog.
+No need to worry about toggling the container `display` mode, no content gets rendered when `_ShowDialog` is false.
+A cascading value gives child forms access to the instance of ModalDialog.
 ```c#
 @inherits Component